azat-co/expressworks/exercises/json_me/problem.md

-Write a server that, when it recieves a GET, reads a file, parses it to JSON, and responds with that content to the user.
+Write a server that, when it receives a GET, reads a file, parses it to JSON, and responds with that content to the user.

 The server should respond to any GET that matches the `'/books'` resource path.